Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project (6 html pages, 2 forms & css page) in order to ensure that there were no syntax errors in the project (e.g. the code was fully accurate and correctly structured throughout).
+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project (7 html pages & css page) in order to ensure that there were no syntax errors in the project (e.g. the code was fully accurate and correctly structured throughout).
-This testing confirmed that the code was fully in order (no errors found).
+This testing confirmed that the code was fully in order (no errors found in testing).

 ### Testing User Stories from User Experience (UX) Section

 ### First Time Visitor Goals

 1. As a First Time Visitor, I want to quickly establish what services the gym offers and what is the process for enquiring about joining as a member.
-- Upon entering the home page of the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
+- Upon entering the Home Page of the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is a Hero Image with Text and a "Join Us Now" Call to Action button.
 - The main points are made immediately with the Hero Image (Woman Working Out), the heading "Roche Fitness" and the logo on the Navbar and a brief paragraph explaining what the service offered is.
-- The user has two options on the main home page, click the Call to Action Button, go to other links or scroll down and view the Footer at the bottom which has general information.
+- The user has three options on the main Home Page, (i) click the Call to Action Button, (ii) go to other links in the Navbar or (iii) scroll down and view the Footer at the bottom which has general information.

 2. As a First Time Visitor, I want to be able to easily navigate throughout the site pages and find key information about the location of the gym and contact details (email & phone) for enquiries.
 - The site has been designed to be fluid and easy to follow.
 At the top of every page there is a clean navigation bar, and each link word clearly describes why they would follow that link.